How to Use a Water Pump - Correctly and Safely

 Before you use a water pump it’s really important that you wear the correct PPE.
 Eye protection, gloves and safety boots are essential, and any PPE you do require can be purchased from Speedy.

-There are two types of water pump that you can hire from Speedy.
-A puddle pump like this or a submersible pump, like this.
+There are two types of water pumps that you can hire from Speedy.
+A puddle pump or a submersible pump.
 Both pumps essentially do the same job which is to remove water from an area you don’t want water to be, and both are really easy to use.

-A puddle pump will suck up every last drop of water and is ideal for removing clean water, say from a pond or a swimming pool.
-By contrast a submersible pump is perfect for dirtier water, thanks to this cage around the pump mechanism and its larger diameter outlet.
+- A puddle pump will suck up every last drop of water and is ideal for removing clean water, say from a pond or a swimming pool

-Any mains powered equipment you hire from Speedy can come with one of three types of plug, a UK standard domestic plug that can be plugged into any household socket, a yellow 110v plug which will require a transformer, or a blue 240v plug that will require an RCD unit.
-But don’t worry, whatever you require your Speedy service centre will provide you with everything you need to power up your equipment.
-And no matter the shape or size of your transformer or RCD unit plugging it in will be exactly the same, just simply lift the flap and push it in.
+Any mains powered equipment you hire from Speedy can come with one of three types of plug, a UK standard domestic plug that can be plugged into any household socket, a yellow 110v plug which will require a transformer or a blue 240v plug that will require an RCD unit.

 A good tip for when using a submersible pump, it’s advisable to position the pump a few inches from the ground, say on a house brick.
 This will make it less likely for mud to get blocked up in the pump and could save you a load of time.